icona79/sketch-lineout/README.md

-# Sketch images assets manager
+# Sketch Lineout

+The plugin generates a new `Lineout` page which will contain the selected Artboard's or Source Symbol's copies.
+THese copies will be lineout copies of the original artboard:

-The plugin exports all the images available into your document (`images`, `fills images`, `symbol and symbol instances images`).
+-   all the symbol instances will bedetached
-All the images are automatically added to a new page called `Exportable Assets` and set as exportable.
-The Format export settings are set as:

--   "png","1x"
--   "png","2x","@2x"
--   "png","3x","@3x"
--   "svg"
--   "pdf","1x"
+-   all the shapes will have a red border only
+-   all the text layers will be converted in a rectangle shape of the same size

+All the item names will be maintained.

 ## Aknowledgments